 This is when short-term memories gained from activities during the daytime are converted into long-term memory.

-More recently, in May 2016 scientists from the Harvard Medical School and the Beth Israel Deaconess Medical Center in Boston reported the results of some very interesting experiments with mice.
+In May 2016, scientists from the Harvard Medical School conducted some interesting experiments with mice.

-In an interview with the U.K. BBC Dr Williams said:
+In an interview with the BBC, Dr. Williams said:

 Disrupting the activity only during REM sleep, and not other sleep, basically obliterates consolidation and memory formation.

-However, other researchers have suggested that memory consolidation alone doesn’t justify spending a third of our lives asleep.
+However, other researchers have suggested that memory consolidation alone doesn’t justify the enormous amount of time we spend in bed.

-They believe that this is because the space between our brain cells is greater when we sleep.
+They believe this is because the space between brain cells is greater during sleep.
 This gives more room for the spinal fluid to flow around, gathering up the garbage generated during the day.

-They postulate that similar actions occur in human brains.
+They argue that similar actions occur in human brains.
 They believe that this flushing action was designed to remove the waste chemicals that are produced as part of our brain cell’s natural activity.
-This method of waste flushing is referred to as the glymphatic system.

-Dr Maiken Nedergaard described this to the UK BBC as:
+Dr. Maiken Nedergaard described this to the BBC as: